janisz/janisz.github.com/_posts/2013-03-10-easy-charting-with-gnuplot.md

 ---
 {% include JB/setup %}

-Lastly I had to prepare simple chart for some phisic labolatory.
+Lastly I had to prepare simple chart for some physic laboratory.
 It was only a bunch of points, and fitted function.
 At first I tried [GDocs](https://drive.google.com) but it wasn’t designed for it.
-Then I switched to [LibreOffice Calc](http://www.libreoffice.org/features/calc/), but I have some problems with definig data sets and can’t get desired shape of chart.
-I also tried [gnumeric](http://projects.gnome.org/gnumeric/) but it crashed just after star so I search for another sollution.
+Then I switched to [LibreOffice Calc](http://www.libreoffice.org/features/calc/), but I have some problems with defining data sets and can’t get desired shape of chart.
+I also tried [gnumeric](http://projects.gnome.org/gnumeric/) but it crashed just after star so I search for another solution.
 I hear d about [gnuplot](http://www.gnuplot.info/), but wait I need only to put some points with their errors, do I really need a console tool?
-I tried and it was not hard and IMO easier than countless options in neverending graphical wizzards since you must really know what you want to achieve.
+I tried and it was not hard and IMO easier than countless options in never ending graphical wizards since you must really know what you want to achieve.

 My data looks like this and were stored in external [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)